jina-ai/clip-as-service/docs/user-guides/benchmark.rst

 Based on our experiments, we recommend the ViT models over the RN models for most general applications.
 More specifically, the ``ViT-H-14::laion2b_s32b_b79k`` model and ``ViT-g-14::laion2b_s12b_b42k`` model should be first considered since they have the best or close to the best performance in most cases.
+However, if you are concerned about the encoding speed, you can consider other ViT models because they have higher QPS with decent performance.
-However, you should choose the model that best fits your requirements.
+Anyway, you should choose the model that best fits your requirements.
 For example, if you are labelling images for Diabetic Retinopathy, you should probably select the ``ViT-B-32::laion2b_s34b_b79k`` model since it has the best top-1 accuracy of 0.734 on zero-shot classification of the Retinopathy dataset.

 Appendix: Datasets description